micropython/micropython/docs/library/index.rst

 Python standard libraries and micro-libraries
 ---------------------------------------------

-These libraries are inherited from MicroPython.
+The libraries below are inherited from MicroPython.
 They are similar to the standard Python libraries with the same name.
 They implement a subset of or a variant of the corresponding standard Python library.